matthias-reis/carda-gatsby/content/articles/2021/07/kollapse-interview-en.md

 ---
 date: 2021-07-14T11:39:32.822Z
-slug: kollapse-interview-en
 typeName: Interview
 title: Kollapse
 subTitle: '"Music Is All About Emotions"'
 seoTitle: Interview with Kollapse – "Music Is All About Emotions"
 description: Some days ago I reviewed the new Kollapse album "Sult".
 Now I had the chance to talk to the post-hardcore trio from Danmark.
 In our interview, we also talked about the band's tour plans.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/kollapse-3-jpg-imagine-484848_000000_1024_768/640.webp
 copyright: Kollapse
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/kollapse-fb-1-jpg-imagine-484848_000000_1200_628/640.webp